 The Compensation Policy and any amendments thereto must be approved by the board of directors, after considering the recommendations of the compensation committee, and by a special majority of our shareholders which should include (i) at least a majority of the shareholders who are not controlling shareholders and who do not have a personal interest in the matter, present and voting (abstentions are disregarded), or (ii) the non-controlling shareholders and shareholders who do not have a personal interest in the matter who were present and voted against the matter hold two percent or less of the aggregate voting power in the company ("Special Majority").
 The Compensation Policy must be reviewed from time to time by the board and must be re-approved or amended by the board of directors and the shareholders no less than every three years.
 If the Compensation Policy is not approved by the shareholders, the compensation committee and the board of directors may nonetheless approve the policy, following further discussion of the matter and for detailed reasons.

-Our Compensation Policy was originally approved by our shareholders in 2012 and was revised and adopted by our shareholders at the Company's annual general meeting for the year 2020, which was held on July 20, 2020.
+Our Compensation Policy was originally approved by our shareholders in 2012 and was revised and adopted by our shareholders at the 2023 AGM, which was held on September 6, 2023.